andrei-stoica26/henna/README.md

 ### correlationPlot

 This function plots a correlation matrix.
-Here, we use gene expression data from the HBP dataset:
+We use gene expression data from the HBP dataset:

 ![](man/figures/correlation_plot.png)